-Table 2 gives out the F-measures of all the detected foreground region in Fig.10.
-We can see that the results of SO-IR are better than the other three methods in six sequences, i.e.(a),(b),(c),(d),(f),(g).
-And it is a little worse than DECOLOR in the sequence (e).
-We can also find that, the performance of SO-IR varies among different videos.
-On one hand, it's due to the result of background extraction.
-It is the case for the sequence (g).
-On the other hand, the instability of the video's background also affects the performance of SO-IR.
-The waving trees and the moving escalator in sequence (e) and sequence (f) respectively are all blocks in the foreground detection process.
-In summary, the performance of SO-IR is competitive, the advantage is obvious even when the property of the video is bad.
+Table \ref{table2} shows the F-measures of all detected foreground regions in Fig. 10.
+We can see that the results of SOIR are better than those of the other four methods for six sequences, i.e., (a),(b),(c),(d),(f), and (g).
+However, it is a little worse than DECOLOR in sequence (e).
+We can also see that the performance of SOIR varies among the different video sequences.
+On one hand, this is due to the result of the background extraction, which is the case for sequence (g).
+On the other hand, the instability of the background also affects the performance of SOIR.